strwbrry05/weSellFish/README.md

 ![Home](weSellFish_files/projectGIF.gif)

 ## About the Project
 First project created after learning the basics of React development.
 I decided on a company website because of its intuitive and straightforward design.
 Through the course of this project, I was able to become familiar with both React tools and Tailwind for css.
-While I agree that the page itself is faily simple and unimagnative, I find it difficult to frown upon this one as it was my first React project.
+While I agree that the page itself is fairly simple and unimaginative, I find it difficult to frown upon this one as it was my first React project.
 I remember how accomplished I felt after finishing coding this one, and it allowed me to gain enough confidence to keep going and create even crazier/more creative ideas.

 ### Nav + Footer
 Nav is straightforward, contains the website title on the left corner and the nav components on the right.
 When each nav component is hovered over a quick animation plays that makes the component appear to be underlined/selected.